jhaux/VUNet/Training.md

 ```

 After that we prepare the inputs to be `pytorch` tensors and set the model to
-train model, depending on the state of the training.
+train mode, depending on the state of the training.
 Remember: E.g. during
 logging the state will change to eval model, when iterating over the validation
 set.